Head Strength and Conditioning Coach, Tyler Legacy High School, Tyler, Texas, USA

 “My advice would be to connect with other students and staff, try to get involved in projects, and take time to see this beautiful country that is New Zealand.”

-Having recently passed his PhD thesis defence, Andrew is about to move back home to Texas to work as the head strength and conditioning coach at a high school.
+After completing his PhD in 2019, Andrew has moved back home to Texas to work as the head strength and conditioning coach at Tyler Legacy High School.
 However, he plans to keep in touch with the people he met throughout his time in New Zealand.

-“I’m hoping to continue to do research with students I’ve met here and other people I’ve met through the AUT network.
-I’m also planning to come back to New Zealand in December for my graduation.”
+“I’m hoping to continue to do research with students I’ve met in Auckland and other people I’ve met through the AUT network.”